Table of Contents

 “Uncomplicated” begins with survey software development, design and engineering.
 To create a platform that can be used to design and deploy the kinds of surveys that attract high response rates, take all the raw data, and make something sensible out of it.

-It takes a lot of different people with different skills, working with our clients in different capacities to turn a vague idea into a viable solution.
-That’s where our Active Listening approach comes to the fore of our survey software development and product iterations.
+It takes a lot of different people with different skills, working with our customers in different capacities to turn a vague idea into a viable solution.
+That’s where our active listening approach comes to the fore of our survey software development and product iterations.

 “In software engineering, building a wish list of features isn’t enough to tell you how the tool will actually operate.
 In order to reach a valuable solution, it’s crucial to spend time listening to the people who will be involved in the process on a day-to-day basis, putting yourself in their shoes, and then iterating on a continual basis until you reach the solutions users want.”

-Asking and Continuously Listening to What Users Want
+Asking and Continuously Listening to What Survey Software Users Want

 When WorkTango begins survey software development for new features, priorities are established based on a combination of considerations.
 Chief among them again is user input.

-Ongoing dialogue between users and members of the Sales and Client Success teams is one conduit.
-Interviews and discussions between members of the Product Design team and users with different levels of familiarity with the WorkTango platform (from the novice to the highly knowledgeable) is another.
+Ongoing dialogue between users and members of the Sales and Customer Success teams is one conduit.
+Interviews and discussions between members of the Product Design team and users with different levels of familiarity with the WorkTango employee Survey & Insights platform (from the novice to the highly knowledgeable) is another.

 Testing for intuitiveness to understand how people respond and react to the interface is another.